This ERP Dictionary provides you with ERP vocabulary.

 An authorization to the purchasing department to purchase specified materials in specified quantities within a specified time.

 Purchase to stock (PTS)

 Purchase to stock (PTS) is the demand response method where an end item or service part required as is for an expected customer order is purchased and stocked against a forecast.

 The forecast represents an independent customer or interplant demand, not an upper-level item’s usage.

 Purchasing lead time

 Purchasing lead time is the total time required to place and receive purchased items, including internal review and placement time (order release), vendor transportation time, and the dock-to-stock activities to receive and store.

 Represents the process of determining the long-range capacity needs of the business

 Document detailing the manufacture of a particular item (includes operations to be performed, their sequence, work centers used, etc.)

 Schedule adherence is the ability of a work center to follow the work schedule to which it has been assigned.

-The scrap factor is a percentage factor in the product structure used to increase gross requirements to account for anticipated loss within the manufacture of a particular item.
+The scrap factor is a percentage factor in the product structure used to increase gross requirements to account for an anticipated loss in manufacturing a particular item.
 Synonym – scrap rate.

 Shop floor control

-A system for using data from the shop floor to maintain and communicate status information on shop orders and on work centers.
+A system for using data from the shop floor to maintain and communicate status information on shop orders and work centers.